amir-ba/ol-webpack-testproject/README.md

 # ol-webpack-testproject
-A test project for learning `webpack` in combination with `ol` in this project the following Openlayers features:
+A test project for learning `webpack` in combination with `ol`.in this project the following Openlayers features are used:

 - Tooltip for vector layers on hover.
 - Representation of the attribute data for vector layers on click with the help of `ol.interaction`.
 - Data layers from a GeoJson source and a WFS source plus a Tile layer as a base map.
 - An overlay point element  showing the users location using the `ol.Overlay` .
 - A checkbox list from the available layers.
+- Custom styling of the WFS layer based on attribute values.

 Clone the project.